 Check out our salary guide for more information on UK and Canadian rates.

 Becoming a freelance project management professional requires a blend of good old fashioned project management skills, plus the ability to successfully run your own business.
-Skills include:
+Necessary skills include:

 Coordination, orchestration, and communication skills